New Year’s Eve is almost here! Are you ready for 2016?!

 Gold Luster Dust- I like Rolkem Super Gold.
 Would also be pretty with painted colorful numbers!

-Viva paper towel & fondant smoother optional- In the beginning of the video, I am using a Viva paper towel to smooth my room-temp, freshly frosted & crusted buttercream.
+Viva paper towel & fondant smoother optional- For this cake, I used a Viva paper towel to smooth my room-temp, freshly frosted & crusted buttercream.
 Crusting buttercreams will crust in 5-10 minutes or so.
 I frost my cakes, smooth with a bench scraper (or spatula if you don’t have a bench scraper), allow to crust, and smooth with a Viva.

 Remember that if you frost a cold cake with a crusting buttercream, it will take forever to crust due to the additional moisture.
 Always frost your final coat of buttercream when the cake is room temperature so that it will crust properly!